michelderooij/PIMfox-for-Entra/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the <a href="LICENSE.MD">LICENSE</a> file for details.